Amazon is known for their customer-centricity - whether we agree or not. Now you can too!

 Therefore, if you can’t beat them at price, beat them in “Experience”.

-The Amazon “Experience” is not the greatest.
+The Amazon “Experience” isn't great.
 It doesn’t, for example, look like Patagonia’s webshop where social advocacy videos are integrated into the shopping process.

 Patagonia even has a video-feature in their bag section that shows how the bag is used - all its secret pockets - and even how it fits on a live model!

-Of course, the Amazon “experience” boasts of frictionless customer journeys (i.e., 1-click check out, low prices, 2-day shipping, Alexa reminders), information-rich product recommendations, and honest reviews*...
+Of course, the Amazon “experience” boasts of frictionless customer journeys (i.e., 1-click check out, low prices, 2-day shipping, Alexa reminders), information-rich product recommendations, and many, many reviews...